5x12 pentomino tiling

 Me

-I'm 49, a tall 6'4"ish, 17.5 stone, dark haired (now going gently grey), trimly bearded, and otherwise generally hairy all over.
+I'm 63, a tall 6'4"ish, once dark haired (now going gently grey and trimmed very short, much shorter than the photo above, which was taken a decade or more ago), trimly bearded, and otherwise generally hairy all over.
 Over the years I've acquired a number of "interesting" scars which I love showing people - you have been warned!

-I'm left wing, green and libertarian, I don't like political parties much so I've stuck to single-issue politics.
+I'm left wing, green and libertarian, I don't like political parties much so historically I've stuck to single-issue politics.
 Disarmament and anti-apartheid in my youth, constitutional reform and human rights these days.
-I'm involved with the "Make Votes Count" campaign which is campaigning for proportional representation arising from the Jenkin's committee's proposals.
+I was involved with the "Make Votes Count" campaign which campaigning for proportional representation arising from the Jenkin's committee's proposals.

 Beth and Christopher